-- the specification of robust communication services based on innovative Domain-Specific Languages (DSLs), - the study of the layers underlying communication services to improve flexibility and performance, - the application to concrete areas such as pervasive computing or IP telephony to validate our approach.
+- the specification of robust orchestrating services based on innovative Domain-Specific Languages (DSLs), - the study of the communication layers underlying these services to improve flexibility and performance, - the application to concrete areas such as pervasive computing or IP telephony to validate our approach.

 2.2.
-Highlights of the year
+Highlights